rzajac/esp-dev-env/README.md

-The main purpose of this project is to define development environment (directory structure and CMake scripts) which simplifies development and build process for ESP8266 microcontroller using NonOS SDK.
+The main purpose of this project is to define development environment (directory structure and CMake scripts) which simplifies development and build process for ESP8266 micro-controller using NonOS SDK.

 ## Motivation.